zhudotexe/fanoutqa/README.md

 }
 ```

-In the email body, please include details about your system, including at least:
+In the email body, please include details about your system, including:

 - the name of your system
 - the list of authors
 - a link to your paper and recommended short citation, if applicable
+- the context length of your model
-- whether it is a new foundation model, a fine-tune, a prompting approach, or other
+- whether your model is a new foundation model, a fine-tune, a prompting approach, or other

 ## Additional Resources